periph/bootstrap/README.md

 # Bootstrap micro computers

 Bootstrapping a micro computer can be tedious.
-This repository contains Go tools to help with that specifically to automate the deployment as much as possible.
+This repository contains Go tools to help with that specifically to automate the deployment as much as possible and make the boxes as secure as possible.

-This toolbox was written to help manage the [gohci](https://github.com/periph/gohci) workers, so they can be reflashed easily in case of tampering but the script are intentionally generic and reusable.
+This toolbox was written to help manage the [gohci](https://github.com/periph/gohci) workers, so they can be reflashed easily in case of tampering.
+That said, the script are intentionally generic and reusable.